 - 1. A pattern of unexcused absences from scheduled learning activities is demonstrated. - 2.
-When a student demonstrates deficient ethical, professional, or personal conduct.
+When a student demonstrates ethical, professional, or personal misconduct, as defined in the WesternU and/or College Standards of Student Conduct or other relevant policies.

-When the Associate Dean of Academic Affairs determines that a student is placed on probation according to the conditions listed above, Associate Dean of Academic Affairs will call for a Probation Hearing, and so inform the affected student, the Director of Student Affairs, and the Chair of the Student Performance Committee.
+When it is determined that a student is placed on probation according to the conditions listed above, the Associate Dean of Academic Affairs will call for a Probation Hearing, and so inform the affected student, the Director of Student Affairs, and the Chair of the Student Performance Committee.
 Students placed on academic probation for the first time are recommended to meet with the Director of Student Affairs.